atroxaper/p6-LogP6/README.md

 # using $log ...
 ```

-If you did not configure a `Cliche` for specified logger trait ('main' in
+If you did not configure a `Cliche` for a specified logger trait ('main' in the example),
-the example), the default logger will be returned (see
-[Default logger](#default-logger)).
-In other case the logger created by the
+the default logger would be returned (see  [Default logger](#default-logger)).
+In other cases,
-cliche with matcher the trait satisfy will be returned.
+the logger created by the cliche with matcher the trait satisfy will be returned.

 ## Factory subroutines

 `LogP6` provides subroutines for configure loggers from the code dynamically.
-To get access to them you need to `use LogP6` with `:configure` tag.
-There are
-subroutines for configuring `filters`, `writers`, `cliches` and any default
+To get access to
+them, you need to `use LogP6` with `:configure` tag.
+There are subroutines for configuring
-values like `writer pattern`, `logger wrapper` or so.
-Concrete subroutines will
+`filters`, `writers`, `cliches`, and any default values like `writer pattern`, `logger wrapper`,
-be described in corresponding sections below.
-There is `get-logger-pure($trait)`
+or so.
+Concrete subroutines will be described in the corresponding sections below.
+There is a
-sub for retrieve pure logger without any wrappers.
-Also five variables for five
+`get-logger-pure($trait)` sub to retrieve pure logger without any wrappers.
+Also, five variables
-`LogP6::Level` enum values are exported as `$trace`, `$debug`, `$info`, `$warn`
+for five `LogP6::Level` enum values are exported as `$trace`, `$debug`, `$info`, `$warn` and
-and `$error`.
+`$error`.
 Example:

 ```perl6
 use LogP6 :configure;